 They were the first to reach 50,000, and then 75,000 customers.
-They are now closing in on almost 2 billion in assets under management.
-They've continually improved their product offerings and during their 5 years they've dropped the costs for using the service substantially.
+They are now closing in on over 260,000 happy customers and $9 Billion in assets under management!
+They’ve continually improved their product offerings and during their 5 years, they’ve dropped the costs for using the service substantially.

 After the annual fees were slashed I jumped in and started investing more with the service, maxing out my Roth IRA in 2012, and continually adding it to where I have over $10,000 invested with Betterment currently.

 With all that said, I think it goes without saying that I am a Betterment believer.

 Release Of The New Betterment RetireGuide™ Advice Engine